Richmond Town Manors

 853 Richmond Street West, Toronto

-The development has nine, four metre wide, three-storey town homes each with private garage and two outdoor terraces on the second and roof levels, on this infill, urban site.
-Municipal guidelines and economic concerns necessitated a design that was limited to a maximum of 1900sq.ft.
-The initial design incorporated nine rectangular boxes on the front facade.
-However the massing of such a structure was not in keeping with the street vernacular and a revised design reduced these boxes to four and a half allowing for a better rhythm of the wood frames.
+The development has nine, four-metre wide, three-storey townhomes each with a private garage and two outdoor terraces on the second and roof levels on this infill, urban site.
+Municipal guidelines and economic concerns necessitated a design that was limited to a maximum of 1900 sq. ft.
+The initial design incorporated nine rectangular boxes on the front façade.
+However, the massing of such a structure was not in keeping with the street vernacular and a revised design reduced these boxes to four and a half allowing for a better rhythm of the wood frames.

-There is an organizing, projecting frame of Ipe wood that gives the facade its rhythm and the scale of a three storey building.
-The entrances are nicely sheltered and recessed under the Ipe canopy and arranged around landscaping features.
-The second floor private outdoor living space is located above a covered driveway that provides a secure access to the parking garages at grade.
+There is an organizing and projecting frame of Ipe wood that gives the facade its rhythm and the scale of a three-storey building.
+The entrances are nicely sheltered and recessed under the ipe canopy and arranged around landscaping features.
+The second-floor private outdoor living space is located above a covered driveway that provides secure access to the parking garages at grade.
 The fourth floor accommodates all mechanical systems and allows the floors below to be fully maximized as living areas.

-High quality materials were used wherever possible such as smooth manganese iron spot brick, Brazilian Ipe wood canopies, the use of corrugated metal siding is a nod to the industrial background of this neighbourhood, aluminum floor to ceiling glazed window framing system, siding and feature elements complete the design.
+High-quality materials were used wherever possible such as smooth manganese iron spot brick, Brazilian Ipe wood canopies.
+The corrugated metal siding is a nod to the industrial background of this neighbourhood while aluminum floor-to-ceiling glazed window framing system, siding, and feature elements complete the design.